rkxdop69/QuantEdgeML/README.md

 Pull requests and issues are welcome!
 Please open an issue to discuss major changes first.

 ## Contact
 For questions or collaboration, open an issue or contact the repo owner via GitHub.
+You can also email me at rkxdop69@gmail.com